ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 After building the application, CKEditor 5 will run with the UI translated to the specified language.

-For more information, please refer to the {@link features/ui-language "Setting UI language"} guide.
+For more information, please refer to the {@link features/ui-language Setting UI language} guide.

 ## Contributing and reporting issues